henley-regatta/adventofcode2020/README.md

   * `day12part1.py` - A very mechanistic but working solution for Part 1.
   * `day12part2.py` - Another simplistic by-the-numbers solution but I did optimise some of the rotations, I guess....
   * `day13part1.py` - This seems a little too easy but it gets the right answer....
+  * `day13part2.py` - This make up for it.
+I had to google the correct algorithm *and* a way to implement it for this problem so I really ought not to claim my star for the day.
+But I did.
+I'm frustrated that my home-grown attempts to try and work out the step sizes just didn't work even though they followed schemes similar or identical to those people were discussing online.
+Really quite upset with myself about this one.

 ## grr peer pressure